jeromelebel/MongoHub-Mac/README.markdown

 ** To do list **

-    - Should manage a list of database/user/password for each connections
-    - Should save the password into the keychain
     - Create a document editor to edit using an outline view (like the plist editor in Xcode)

 ** Current **